1linden/NBA_Akinator/README.md

 # NBA Akinator 🏀
-A Python desktop game inspired by Akinator that guesses which NBA player you are thinking of by asking a series of questions about their career.
+A Python desktop game inspired by Akinator that guesses which active NBA player you're thinking of by asking a series of questions about their career.
 The game uses real NBA data pulled from the NBA Stats API to generate player attributes and intelligently narrow down possible players.

 ## Demo
 ### Start Screen